ahmedbouhoula/ahmedbouhoula.github.io/_posts/2023-10-10-automated.md

 The crawled data allows us to reason about the differences between declared and observed behavior.
 The outputs of the crawler and machine learning models serve as parameters for a decision tree, which outputs ten privacy violations or dark patterns.

-![Decision tree for violations](https://ahmedbouhoula.github.io/assets/images/automated/decision_violations.svg) *Decision tree that takes as input the classifications by our model and outputs all types of potential violations present on the website.
+![Decision tree for violations](https://ahmedbouhoula.github.io/assets/images/automated/decision_violations.svg) *Decision tree that takes as input the outputs of the crawl and ML models.
+It outputs all types of potential violations present on the website.
 "AA cookies" stands for Analytics or Advertising cookies.
 Such cookies require consent under EU regulations.*

 ![Decision tree dark patterns](https://ahmedbouhoula.github.io/assets/images/automated/decision_darkpatterns.svg){: style="float: left; width:50%"}![Observed violations](https://ahmedbouhoula.github.io/assets/images/automated/violations_bar.svg){: style="float: left;width:50%;"}
 *On the left, the decision tree of dark patterns.
 On the right, observed statistics of potential violations and dark patterns.*

 ### Aggregated results

-We can parametrize website selection based on the country, popularity rank, and the consent notice technology the website uses.
+We can parametrize website selection based on the country, popularity rank, or the consent provider used by the website.
 We list the most important observations, all of them are statistically significant:

-* Popular websites have fewer **visible violations** such as missing notice, missing reject button, or undeclared purposes than less popular websites.
-Yet when it comes to how they **track users** the situation is the opposite.
-Popular websites ignore rejected consent, assume consent before user interacts with the notice, or assume consent after user uses "close button" more often than less popular websites.
+* More popular websites have fewer **visible violations** such as missing notice, missing reject button, or undeclared purposes than less popular websites.
+However, these websites are more likely to ignore rejected consent, or assume the user's consent before they interact with the notice.
-* Sampling bias of prior studies, stemming from reliance on specific consent notice technologies, makes the majority of observed results vastly different from Chrome UX report sample.
-Specifically, websites using [Transparency & Consent Framework](https://iabeurope.eu/transparency-consent-framework/) studied by [Matte et al.](https://doi.org/10.1109/SP40000.2020.00076) are far more violating consent.
+* Prior studies suffer from a selection bias stemming from restricting the analysis to websites using specific consent providers.
+We show this by applying such restrictions to our results.
+For example, we find that restricting the analysis to websites using the [Transparency & Consent Framework](https://iabeurope.eu/transparency-consent-framework/) (studied by [Matte et al.](https://doi.org/10.1109/SP40000.2020.00076)) leads to results that diverge greatly from those on our overall sample of websites.

 ![Violations per rank](https://ahmedbouhoula.github.io/assets/images/automated/violations_bar_per_rank.svg){: style="float: left; width:50%"}![Violations bias comparison](https://ahmedbouhoula.github.io/assets/images/automated/violations_bias.svg){: style="float: left;width:50%;margin-bottom:20px;margin-top:20px;"}
-*On the left, we present violations per rank from the Chrome UX report.
-On the right, we compare our results with other studies and investigate whether their website selection caused any bias.*
+*On the left, we present violations per rank.
+On the right, we compare our results with other studies.*

 ### Q&A

-* **Q:** How can I access the study results or code?

-  **A:** Since our work depends on ML, it can produce false positives.
-To reduce the impact of false reporting of individual websites violating regulations, we restrict access upon request.
-Please fill [this form](https://forms.gle/4cPPLnkwA241sKbP6) to get access.

 * **Q:** What is the probability that your violation decision tree produces false positives?